A Wanderer’s Guide to Regent’s Canal – a Passage Through Space and Time

 After a few minutes the canal’s blissful peace returns.
 A black hole!
 It sucks me in.
 And spits me out.
 Time is both, quick and slow.
 I find myself in front of the University of Central Saint Martins at King’s Cross.
 The green fake patch of grass where students relax is still there.
 Two years ago we, my colleagues and I, were sitting here.
 Today I am a visitor.
 I see huge buildings.
 New developments.
 Steel, concrete, and straight lines dominate the new structures.
 As an antitheses to that – the old Granary.
 Central Saint Martin’s entrance building sits like a fortress opposing the novel.
 It is a reminder from a different era.
 Three water fountains form the castle’s moat.
 Kids splash around.
 Some naked.
 And I remember.
 I challenged myself that I would once also run through the fountains naked at the end of my studies.
 This day still may come.

-I remember I once counted trollies and bikes lying on the riverbed close to the quay around the Bookbarge.
+Sitting there and listening to the music I remember I once counted trollies and bikes lying on the riverbed close to the quay around the Bookbarge.
 Eight and eleven.
 I recall the poor little duckling that suddenly fell from the sky when I was sitting here.
 It was scared and without a chance.
 And also, yes, the incident of the cocaine bag that was lost by someone and immediately picked up by the person walking behind him.
 There are many places we pass daily that are special.
 But often we do not realise that.
 It is only that one has to slow down to observe – or probably create a little more distance between expectation and fulfilment.